AREEBAKAMIL/Employee-turnover-analyis-using-SQL/README.md

 # Employee-turnover-analysis-SQL
 This repository demonstrates basic analysis of the Employee Turnover dataset using SQL and visualizations using Google Looker Studio.
-Link to the analysis based on SQL results: https://lookerstudio.google.com/reporting/07183227-88d3-46e9-a58f-6ca1b9b5ea4e Next - Link to analysis and prediction of the dataset using pandas and scikit-learn: [analysis and prediction using pandas and scikit-learn](https://github.com/AREEBAKAMIL/Employee-turnover-analysis-and-prediction/tree/main)
+Link to the analysis based on SQL results: https://lookerstudio.google.com/reporting/07183227-88d3-46e9-a58f-6ca1b9b5ea4e Next - Link to Analysis and prediction of the dataset using pandas and scikit-learn: [analysis and prediction using pandas and scikit-learn](https://github.com/AREEBAKAMIL/Employee-turnover-analysis-and-prediction/tree/main)

 # About the dataset